PHP Prisma

 $text = $response->description(); // image description if returned by provider

-$bool = $response->ready(); // False for async APIs until file is available
+$bool = $response->ready(); // FALSE for async APIs until file is available

 URLs are automatically converted to binary and base64 data if requested and conversion between binary and base64 data is done on request too.